-Sharing about the discussion on his Facebook page (19 June), Mr Shanmugam said “I told them that drug abuse is not just any one community’s problem, or a specific problem relating to the LGBTQ+ community.
+Sharing about the discussion on his Facebook page (19 June), Mr Shanmugam said “I told them that drug abuse is not just anyone community’s problem, or a specific problem relating to the LGBTQ+ community.
 MHA has reached out to different communities to come forward, and help in the fight against drugs.
-Likewise MHA has reached out to the LGBTQ+ community, to help in the fight against drugs.”
+Likewise, MHA has reached out to the LGBTQ+ community, to help in the fight against drugs.”

 During the discussion, he said participants also shared challenges they’ve faced as members of the marginalised community.

-While the effort by the Minister in engaging with the LGBTQ+ community is commendable, it drew criticism from activists who pointed out that constantly linking the community to problems like drugs and HIV/AIDS does more harm than good.
+While the effort by the Minister in engaging with the LGBT community is commendable, it drew criticism from activists who pointed out that constantly linking the community to problems like drugs and HIV/AIDS does more harm than good.

-In a comment on Mr Shanmugam’s post, activist Jolovan Wham asks, “first of all, how serious is the drug abuse problem among LGBT individuals?
+In a comment on Mr Shanmugam’s post, activist Jolovan Wham asks: “First of all, how serious is the drug abuse problem among LGBT individuals?
 Are there any statistics?”

 He pointed out that no public data is available to inform those queries.
 As such, he notes his skepticism of the tendency to associate drug abuse with the LGBT community, adding that a distinction also needs to be made between those who use drugs recreational versus those who are addicted to it and abuse it.

 He continued, “If drug abuse is indeed a serious problem among the community, it’s important to understand that abuse is often linked to poverty, stigma and discrimination.
 We should work towards addressing these root causes, instead of narrowly focusing on anti-drug outreach efforts.”